linuxgemini/basic256.js/README.md

 Gather basic256.js first, copy all files inside to your project folder/direcory.

-And do this on your terminalif you are not root:
+And do this on your terminal if you are not root:

         npm install